maherramadan78/Capstone-project/README.md

 > Give credit to everyone who inspired your codebase.

-I would like to thank Cindy Shin who design i have used for this application.
+I would like to thank Cindy Shin who designed. i have used for this application.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>